 None of his friends reacted to the gang markings, so Mile’s shrugged it off and followed the others through the door.
 Inside was another enclosed space, filled only by a pair of seated men holding guns casually across their laps.
 Neither of them got up as Miles’ group entered.

-“Don’t care if you lot head in but if you can’t pay you’ll be kicked right back out, and none too gently.
+“Don’t care if you lot head on in, but if you can’t pay you’ll be kicked right back out and none too gently.
 Watch yourselves.”
 One of the pair grumbled.

-The music was the first thing Mile’s noticed, playing quietly enough that it hadn’t passed through the thick concrete walls of the building.
-Judging by the shape of the large room they were in and the flight of stairs occupying the far right-hand corner, he guessed this place had used to be an apartment block.
+The music was the first thing Mile’s noticed, loud but still quiet enough that it hadn’t passed through the thick concrete walls of the building.
+Judging by the shape of the large room they were in and the flight of stairs occupying the furthest rightmost corner, he guessed the place had used to be an apartment block.
 The new owners had clearly made some rather rough renovations.
-Several walls had been mostly knocked down and reduced to crude support pillars, leaving the first level of the building Mile’s and his friends now stood in as one large open area.
-An L-shaped bar was bolted to the floor by the stairs and more than a dozen mismatched tables were scattered throughout the rest of the room.
+Several walls had been inexpertly knocked down and reduced to crude support pillars, leaving the first level of the building Mile’s and his friends now stood in as one large, open area.
+An L-shaped bar had been set up, bolted to the floor by the stairs, and more than a dozen mismatched tables were scattered throughout the rest of the room.
 Apart from Miles’ group there were perhaps twenty or so others scattered throughout the area, mostly keeping to small groups of three or four.

 James spoke for the first time since they’d met up in front of Prisha’s place.
 “You guys go grab us one of the bigger tables.
 I’ll fetch the first round.”